jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

 -------------------

 * The whole sorting process is effectively done by the ordered property of the min heap data structure
-* If we have :math:`n` elements to be sorted, all we need to do is
+* Given :math:`n` elements to be sorted, all that is needed is

-    * Add all the elements to build the min heap
+    * Add all the elements to a min heap to build the min heap
     * Remove all the elements from the min heap

-* We need to add all :math:`n` elements, and then remove all :math:`n` elements
+* All :math:`n` elements must be added to the min heap, and then :math:`n` elements must be removed from the min heap
-* Thus, it becomes a matter of determining the complexity of the adding and removing
+* Thus, it becomes a matter of determining the complexity of the adding and removing to/from a min heap

 Bubble Up